-Then $R_0(z)$ continues holomorphically to $\hat Z_h$ (see \S\ref{s:mero}) as an operator from compactly supported $L^2$ functions to locally $L^2$ functions.
+Moreover, $R_0(z)$ continues holomorphically to $\hat Z_h$ as an operator from compactly supported $L^2$ functions to locally $L^2$ functions.
 In this section we prove some estimates for $R_0(z)$ which will be needed when we use a resolvent identity to find a neighborhood of the boundary of the physical region in which $R(z)$ has no poles.

 \begin{prop} Let $\chi\in C^\infty_c([0,\infty))$ and fix $N>0$.
-If $\im \xi >-Nh$, then
+If $\im \xi, \ \im \xi' >-Nh$, then

-If $\im \xi >-Nh$ and $\alpha_1+\alpha_2=1,2$, then
+If $\im \xi, \ \im \xi' >-Nh$ and $\alpha_1+\alpha_2=1,2$, then

 Fix $\delta>0$ and suppose $\delta<\arg \xi,\arg \xi'<\pi-\delta$ and $|\xi|, |\xi'|\geq 1$.
 Then if $\alpha_1+\alpha_2\leq 2$,

 All the norms above are $L^2(\mathbb R_+) \to L^2(\mathbb R_+)$, and the constants depend on $\chi$, $N$, and $\delta$. \end{prop}